tobiasschuerg/InfluxDB-Client-for-Arduino/README.md

 When a write precision is configured, the client will automatically assign the current time to the timestamp of each written point which doesn't have a timestamp assigned.

 If you want to manage timestamp on your own, there are several ways to set the timestamp explicitly.
-- `setTime(WritePrecision writePrecision)` - Sets the timestamp to the actual time in the desired precision
+- `setTime(WritePrecision writePrecision)` - Sets the timestamp to the actual time in the desired precision.
+The same precision must set in WriteOptions.
 - `setTime(unsigned long long timestamp)` -  Sets the timestamp to an offset since the epoch.
 Correct precision must be set InfluxDBClient::setWriteOptions.
 - `setTime(String timestamp)` - Sets the timestamp to an offset since the epoch.
 Correct precision must be set InfluxDBClient::setWriteOptions.